UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletions-of-complete-metric-spaces.lagda.md

 ## Properties

-### Any complete metric space is a short retract of its Cauchy pseudocompletion
+### Any complete metric space is a retract of its Cauchy pseudocompletion

 ```agda
 module _